sunpy/ndcube/README.rst

 .. |Powered by NumFOCUS| image:: https://img.shields.io/badge/powered%20by-NumFOCUS-orange.svg?style=flat&colorA=E1523D&colorB=007D8A
    :target: http://numfocus.org

-ndcube is an open-source Python-based SunPy-affiliated package for manipulating, inspecting and visualizing multi-dimensional contiguous and non-contiguous coordinate-aware data arrays.
+ndcube is an open-source SunPy affiliated package for manipulating, inspecting and visualizing multi-dimensional contiguous and non-contiguous coordinate-aware data arrays.
 It combines data, uncertainties, units, metadata, masking, and coordinate transformations into classes with unified slicing and